pedersen-fisheries-lab/sspm/README.md

 - [`openmse`](https://openmse.com/features-assessment-models/3-sp/)
 - [`TropFishR`](https://github.com/tokami/TropFishR)

+## Issues and support

+If you have found an issue with this package or are seeking support, open an issue on this repository describing the problem and including a minimal reproducible example.

 ## Cite this package

 You can cite this package like this “we ran a spatial surplus production